Chirag-Naik666/Lendingclub_loanprediction/README.md

 # Lendingclub Loan prediction

 This repository contains my Capstone Project.
-The project is a binary classification problem for the loan status feature on the lendingclub dataset.
+The project is a binary classification problem for the loan status feature on the lending club dataset.

-### *Files in the repository*
+### *Files in the repository*-

 Report-1.docx - porject report containg all the details about the project